xmhk/FNFTpy/README.md

-# FNFTpy - a wrapper for libFNFT
+# FNFTpy - a wrapper for FNFT

-This module contains wrapper functions for [libFNFT](https://github.com/FastNFT), a C library which allows to calculate the Nonlinear Fourier Transform of some input field.
+This module contains wrapper functions for [FNFT](https://github.com/FastNFT), a C library which allows to calculate the Nonlinear Fourier Transform of some input field.

-## current state - access functions from libFNFT 0.1.1
+## current state - access functions from FNFT 0.1.1

 * Korteweg-de-Fries equation with vanishing boundary conditions: